 North Africa is a collection of Mediterranean countries in the northern part of Africa.
-It officially comprises seven countries: Algeria, Egypt, Libya, Morocco, Sudan, Tunisia and Western Sahara.
-Together, these nations generate over 30% of Africa’s total Gross Domestic Product (GDP), which is not insignificant.
+It officially comprises seven nations: Algeria, Egypt, Libya, Morocco, Sudan, Tunisia and Western Sahara.
+Together, these regions generate about 30% of Africa’s total Gross Domestic Product (GDP), which is not insignificant.
 Despite some local socio-political problems, tourism remains a key driver of North Africa’s economy.
-Egypt, Tunisia and Morocco top the list, writes Afrinection Ambassador Michael Alimo.
-Besides a steady stream of income, the sector employs between 500,000 and 1.1 million people in each country.
+It creates many thousands of jobs too!
+Egypt, Tunisia and Morocco top the list, writes Afrinection's West Africa Ambassador Michael Alimo.
+Besides a steady stream of income, the sector employs between 500,000 and 1.1 million people per country.

 Tourism is one of the fastest-growing and most interconnected sectors in the global economy, with a vast potential to boost a country’s GDP, investment climate, and employment situation.
 Like most other parts of the world, Africa depends on tourism.
 The 2016 report of African Tourism Monitor by the African Development Bank (AfDB) shows that the continent welcomed 1.186 billion international arrivals in 2015, 4.6% more than the previous year.

 North Africa’s tourism arena is dominated by Egypt, Morocco and Tunisia.

 Egypt, home of the ancient Pharaohs, is a dazzling destination for temples and tombs.
 The country ‘s tourism image is not all about history.
 From dessert trips and scuba diving to Nile cruises: the country has something for everyone.
 Besides this, Egypt accommodates beach lovers, city slickers (Cairo, the country’s biggest tourism hub), archaeology fans (Luxor), and those in search of the slow pace countryside (Siwa Oasis and Aswan).